jolsten/takeskip/README.md

 | `p<range>` | Permute using ranges | `p1-4` - select bits 1 through 4 |
 | `p<mixed>` | Mix indices and ranges | `p1-4,8,6-5` - complex permutation |

-**Note:** Permutation indices are 1-based for user convenience.
+**Note:** Permutation indices are 1-based by default (pass `permute_base=0` for 0-based).
+Indices are relative to the current pointer position, and the pointer advances past the last referenced bit.
 Ranges are inclusive.

 ### Grouping and Repetition